Feuerlabs/meta-exosense/README.md

 Insert it anywhere in the `exodemo.yang` file.

-## Validating the modified Yang specification
+## Validate the edited Yang specification
-If you have changed the yang specification, it should be validated prior to being uploaded to the server.
+A changed yang specification should be validated prior to being uploaded to the server.
 The pyang validator is the standard tool to accomplish this:

     http://code.google.com/p/pyang/